dagraham/nts-dgraham/README.md

 "now" will appear first, "next" second, "delegated" third and then "someday" and "completed" last. "delegated" tags will be further sorted by the accompanying _NAME_.
 Tags not listed in _tag_sort_ will appear in the normal dictionary order.

-To illustrate tag sorting with the default configuration, if the content of "grandchild.txt" were expanded to:
+To illustrate this tag sorting with the default configuration, add the file

+	~/nts/data/parent/child/tagsort.txt

+to the grandchild example given above and include the following content:

-    ---------------- grandchild.txt begins ---------------
+    ---------------- tagsort.txt begins ---------------
-    + note a (red, green)
-        The body of note a goes here

-    + note b (blue, green)
-        The body of note b goes here

-    + note c (red, blue)
-        And the body of note c goes here

     + action required as soon as possible (now)
-        The body of as soon as possible goes here
+        In tag view, items with this tag will be sorted first

     + action needed when time permits (next)
-        The body of when time permits action goes here
+        In tag view, items with this tag will be sorted second

     + assigned to joe for action (delegated joe)
-        The body of assigned to joe goes here
+        In tag view, items with this tag will be sorted in a third group and, within that group, by the name to whom it was delegated

     + assigned to bob for action (delegated bob)
-        The body of assigned to bob goes goes here
+        In tag view, items with this tag will be sorted in a third group and, within that group, by the name to whom it was delegated

-    + review from time to time for action (someday) The body of review goes here
+    + review from time to time for action (someday)
+        In tag view, items with this tag will be sorted next to last

     + finished but kept for reference (completed)
-        The body of finished goes here
+        In tag view, items with this tag will be sorted last
-    ---------------- grandchild.txt ends -----------------
+    ---------------- tagsort.txt ends -----------------

-then _Tag View_ would appear as:
+and note the order in which tags are sorted in _Tag View_:

     ├── now 1
     │       + action required as soon as possible (now) 1-1